-White House to hold call with governors on testing supplies

-WASHINGTON (AP) — After insisting it was up to governors to ramp up coronavirus testing in their states, the Trump administration is finally acknowledging their pleas for help.
+Trump says governors play 'political game' with virus tests

+WASHINGTON (AP) — President Donald Trump accused Democrats on Monday of playing “a very dangerous political game” by insisting there is a shortage of tests for the coronavirus, and Vice President Mike Pence told governors the federal government is working around-the-clock to help them ramp up testing.

-President Donald Trump speaks about the coronavirus in the James Brady Press Briefing Room of the White House, Tuesday, March 31, 2020, in Washington, as Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, Vice President Mike Pence and Dr. Deborah Birx, White House coronavirus response coordinator, listen.
+President Donald Trump speaks about the coronavirus in the James Brady Press Briefing Room at the White House, Monday, April 13, 2020, in Washington.
 (AP Photo/Alex Brandon)

-Vice President Mike Pence will lead a teleconference with the nation's governors Monday morning from FEMA headquarters in response to calls for a national testing strategy to help secure in-demand supplies like testing swabs and chemical reagents — a day after Trump announced that he would be using the Defense Production Act to compel one company to manufacture swabs.
+The vice president sought to soften the Trump administration's message with governors amid growing clamor from the states for a national testing strategy to help secure in-demand supplies like testing swabs and chemical reagents.
+Trump said Sunday that he could use the Defense Production Act to compel one company to manufacture swabs.

-Pence will “review what more they can do and do together to develop locally tailored testing strategies,” Trump said at a White House news conference Sunday.
-“We want to help them out.”
+“When it comes to testing, we’re here to help,” Pence told governors during a videoconference from the headquarters of the Federal Emergency Management Agency.
+The Associated Press obtained audio of the call.

+Pence said the administration sent an email to officials in each state on Monday detailing current testing capacity by state.
+But Maryland’s Republican Gov. Larry Hogan said much of the unused lab machinery listed for his state by the administration was in federal labs that the state does not have access to.
+Pence agreed to open up federal labs to help states.

+The president in recent days has repeatedly compared governors' concerns about a lack of screening capacity to earlier complaints that the states did not have enough ventilators to keep up with the federal government's projections of individuals who would become hospitalized during the virus outbreak.

+“Now they scream ....'Testing, Testing, Testing,' again playing a very dangerous political game,” Trump tweeted.
+“States, not the Federal Government, should be doing the Testing - But we will work with the Governors and get it done.
+This is easy compared to the fast production of thousands of complex Ventilators!”

-Officials and health experts say the country needs to dramatically scale its testing infrastructure if it is going to safely roll back restrictions and reopen businesses without risking a major spike in infections that would negate weeks of social distancing and economic strife.
+Public health experts say the country needs to dramatically increase its testing infrastructure if it is going to safely roll back restrictions and reopen businesses without risking a major spike in infections that would negate weeks of social distancing and economic strife.

-Dr. Anthony Fauci, the nation's top infectious diseases expert, told ABC's “Good Morning America” Monday morning that the nation is currently running about 1.5 to 2 million tests per week.
+Dr. Anthony Fauci, the nation's top infectious diseases expert, told ABC's “Good Morning America” Monday that the country is currently running about 1.5 million to 2 million tests per week.
 But, “we really need to get up to, at least, you know, maybe two times that, three times that.”

 Administration officials have insisted that the U.S. currently has enough testing capacity to safely implement “Phase One" of a plan they released last week to begin a slow return to normalcy.
 And they have argued that states could be running twice as many tests as they are now if only they were using all the equipment they already have access to.

 “So we really gotta help them to get to it.
 And that’s what’s being done right now, to try to make the connectivity between what’s unused capacity as well as tests within that capacity to help them," Fauci said.
-"We gotta keep going.
-It’s gotta be done together really in a partnership.”
+"We gotta keep going.”

-Trump on Sunday said the White House would be sending sending governors a list of the large laboratory machines in their state before the call.
+Separately, Acting Homeland Security Secretary Chad Wolf announced Monday that the U.S., Mexico, and Canada have agreed to extend restrictions for nonessential travel across their shared borders for an additional 30 days, one sign of a recognition by the federal government that limitations need to continue for some time.

+Trump on Sunday complained during his daily coronavirus task force briefing that states were unaware of equipment they already have in hand.

 “They have a lot of machinery in the states that some aren’t that aware of, but they’re there,” he said.

-But governors on both sides of the aisle have been complaining for weeks now that they can't ramp up testing without federal assistance, especially when it comes to accessing supplies.
+But governors of both partieshave been complaining for weeks now that they can't ramp up testing without federal assistance, especially when it comes to accessing supplies.

 “We really need help,” Republican Gov. Mike DeWine of Ohio said Sunday on NBC’s ”Meet the Press."

-Maryland’s Republican Gov. Larry Hogan told CNN Sunday.that testing was “probably the number one problem in America, and has been from the beginning of this crisis.”
+Hogan told CNN Sunday.that testing was “probably the number one problem in America, and has been from the beginning of this crisis.”

 “To try to push this off to say that the governors have plenty of testing, and they should just get to work on testing, somehow we aren’t doing our job, is just absolutely false,” he said.
 “Every governor in America has been pushing and fighting and clawing to get more tests, not only from the federal government, but from every private lab in America and from all across the world."